CanIPhish/olescan/README.md

    2. Automatic code extraction, VBA stomping detection, decoding of common obfuscation methods including Hex encoding, StrReverse, Base64, Dridex, VBA expressions, and identification of IOCs from decoded strings (olvevba)
-   3. Scanning of both encoded and decoded strings against YARA rules(olevba + yara)
+   3. Scanning and detection of malicious VBA Macros using generic heuristics to check for auto - execution, system / memory writes and / or file execution outside the VBA context (mraptor)

-   4. Scanning and detection of malicious VBA Macros using generic heuristics to check for auto - execution, system / memory writes and / or file execution outside the VBA context (mraptor)
+Analysis Result: olescan will provide a suspicious rating between 0-100%

 Usage: olescan [Options] \<filename>
    A lightweight wrapper aggregating the functionality of several tools to scan and detect malicious contents embedded within MS OLE2 and MS Office documents